minprog/app-studio/info/10 Syllabus.md

 |   1 | Clearly, quite a bit of effort went into it, but it does not really work.            |
 |   0 | Not submitted or very incomplete.                                                    |

-Feedback can be obtained in class while checking off assignments.
-You are required to ask for feedback that you need to improve your future work!

 ## Office hours

-Office hours are opportunities for help with projects and exercise materials alongside the course's teaching assistants.
+Office hours are opportunities to work on projects and exercise materials alongside the course's teaching assistants.
 Office hours are scheduled in the [official timetable](https://datanose.nl/).

 ## Tutoring